ashutoshpurushottam/The-Movie-Catalogue/README.md

 - Stacking movie or list cards : [Masonry JS Library][9]
 - Scroll up button : http://html-tuts.com/back-to-top-button-jquery/

+### Running project ###
+- Ensure you have the required software installed (see Requirements)
+- Clone the repo: git clone https://github.com/ashutoshpurushottam/The-Movie-Catalogue.git
+- Inside the repo in terminal navigate to the The-Movie-Catalogue directory
+- Set up the database: python database_setup.py
+- Populate the database: python populate_database.py
+- For running the code populate_database.py you will need to create n account in [TMDB][8] website
+- You will need to create username, password and obtain api_key from the TMDB website and put them in a secret.py file with variable names username, password and api_key respectively.
+- If you want you can use skip the above two steps and use the database genremoviewithusers.db included in the repository.
+You can login and add your own lists and movies to the db.
+- Run the app: python project.py
+- Navigate to the app via a web browser: http://localhost:5000

 ### TODO's ###
 - Flask database migration code.
 - Checks on form inputs.
 - Better stacking of movie cards.

 ### Info ###
-- To run populate_database.py file you will need to create username, password and obtain api_key from the TMDB website and put them in a secret.py file with variable names username, password and api_key respectively.
 - Mozilla Persona login was not attempted as it is being removed on November 30, 2016.

 [1]: https://www.python.org/downloads/